spburden/neighborhood-ratings/README.md

 _There are currently no known bugs for this project.
 If you discover any issues, you can reach me via the contact details below._

 ## Support and contact details
-_If you have any questions about this project, please contact Andrew at andrew.m.merrell@gmail.com_
+_If you have any questions about this project, please contact Andrew at andrew.m.merrell@gmail.com or Stephen at spburden@hotmail.com_

 ## Technologies Used
 * _JavaScript_